 Dr. Hugh Sinclair McDonald was born in Kingston, Ontario on the 20th of November, 1870.
 He was the 7th of 8 children born to Alexander McDonald and the former Isabelle Sinclair.
-His father was a baker.
-His siblings included; William, Annie, Johnny, Alex, Angus, Bella and Mary.
+His parents and his eldest 2 siblings were born in Inverness, Scotland.
+The McDonald family immigrated to Canada between 1857 and 1860.
+His father was a baker in Kingston and his siblings were; William, Annie, Johnny, Alex, Angus, Isabella and Mary.
+Dr. McDonald’s parents and some of his siblings are buried at the Cataraqui Cemetery in Kingston…the same cemetery that Sir John A. MacDonald is buried at.

 Dr. McDonald is listed in the 1900 Ontario Business Directory as practicing in Dresden.
 In the 1901 census Dr. McDonald is listed as “single” and living as a lodger in a hotel in Dresden.

 He married Susan Edna Watson on the 25th of June, 1902 at the Watson residence on Hughes Street in Dresden.
-She was born on the 10th of July, 1877, the daughter of Cyrenes Park Watson and the former Jane Furey.
+Mrs. McDonald was born in Dresden on the 10th of July, 1877.
+She was the 5th of 6 children born to Cyrenius Park Watson and the former Jane Ross Furey.
 Mr. Watson was the Postmaster of Dresden and a merchant.
-Susan was the 5th of 6 children.
-Her siblings were; Annie, John, Edward, Chester and Owen.
+Her siblings were; Annie Elizabeth Watson, John A. Watson, George “Edwin” Watson, Chester Watson and Owen Clarence Watson.

 Dr. and Mrs. McDonald had one child, Alexander Watson McDonald who was born on the 12th of August, 1904 in Dresden.
 He died on the 22nd of February 1905, at the age of 6 months and 10 days.
 He was buried at the Dresden Cemetery.